The Kaziranga Safari Experience – Meet the One-Horned Rhino

 This National Park is covered with meadows, marshy tidal ponds and thick backwoods and it only becomes more heavenly with the splendid presence of the Brahmaputra river.
 The beautiful view of the river adds a majestic touch to the national park.

-Kaziranga is also noteworthy for its events and initiatives that help in the conservation of endangered species.
+Kaziranga is also noteworthy for its low-impact safaris, events, and other initiatives that help in the conservation of endangered species.

 About the One-Horned Rhino

 The great one-horned rhino is commonly found in Nepal, Bhutan, Pakistan and in Assam, India.
 The Indian Rhinoceros can run at speeds of up to 40 km/h for a short period of time and is also an excellent swimmer.
 It has an excellent sense of hearing and smell but relatively poor eyesight.

 The one-horned rhino population in Kaziranga is approximately 2413.
 That number comprises of 1641 adult rhinos ( 642 males, 793 females, 206 unsexed) and about 387 sub adults (116 males, 149 females, 122 unsexed).
 The Indian Rhino are brownish grey in color and are hairless, they have a knobby skin that appears to be armor plated.
 A single horn sits on top of their snout and their upper lip is semi-prehensile.